4 Tips for a Stronger Cybersecurity Program

 - Provide cybersecurity training to certain employees and board members.

-MFA may sound complicated, but simply put, it means requiring employees to enter more than their password to access a system.
+Multifactor authentication (MFA) may sound complicated, but simply put, it means employees must enter more than their password to access a system.
 Examples include codes sent to cell phones or secondary email addresses, passcode-generating devices, fingerprints, and facial scanners.

 Going through two steps to verify your identity can feel tedious, and many organizations experience initial pushback from their employees.
 But MFA can go a long way toward protecting your network and your sensitive information.